UseToolSuite UseToolSuite

 Email Validation Regex: Patterns That Actually Work

 Practical regex patterns for email validation in JavaScript, Python, and HTML forms.
-Learn what works, what doesn't, and why you should send a confirmation email.
+Covers RFC 5322 edge cases, international addresses, common mistakes, and why you should always send a confirmation email.

 Practice what you learn